couchbase/fleece/README.md

   * A transcoder into JSON
   * Extensions for encoding from and decoding to Objective-C (Foundation) object trees.
   * Unit tests
+* A command-line tool, `fleece`, that can convert JSON to Fleece or vice versa, or dump Fleece data in a human-readable form that shows the internal structure

 ## Status